Necrotizing GranulomaSymptoms, Doctors, Treatments, Advances & More

 Granuloma

 I believe in patient focused, individualized care that involves educating patients on their diagnoses, developing an individual treatment plan and fostering patient satisfaction.
 I encourage patients to ask questions and understand the management of their skin cancers or other skin conditions.
 Dr. Lichon is rated as an Advanced provider by MediFind in the treatment of Necrotizing Granuloma.
-Her top areas of expertise are Basal Cell Skin Cancer, Bowen's Disease, Necrotizing Granuloma, and Squamous Cell Skin Carcinoma.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Basal Cell Skin Cancer, Bowen's Disease, Necrotizing Granuloma, and Squamous Cell Skin Carcinoma.
+Dr. Lichon is board certified in Dermatology and Micrographic Dermatologic Surgery.

 Phoenixville Valley Forge Dermatology Associates PC

 .
 Dr. Motel is rated as an Advanced provider by MediFind in the treatment of Necrotizing Granuloma.
-His top areas of expertise are Neurocutaneous Melanosis, Familial Atypical Multiple Mole Melanoma Syndrome, Giant Congenital Nevus, and Giant Congenital Melanocytic Nevus.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Neurocutaneous Melanosis, Giant Congenital Melanocytic Nevus, Familial Atypical Multiple Mole Melanoma Syndrome, and Giant Congenital Nevus.
+Dr. Motel is board certified in American Board Of Dermatology and American Board Of Internal Medicine.

 ETSU Physicians & Associates- Pediatric Surgery

 .
 Dr. Taylor is rated as an Experienced provider by MediFind in the treatment of Necrotizing Granuloma.
-Her top areas of expertise are Infantile Pyloric Stenosis, Pilonidal Sinus Disease, Retroperitoneal Inflammation, and Undescended Testicle.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Infantile Pyloric Stenosis, Pilonidal Sinus Disease, Retroperitoneal Inflammation, and Undescended Testicle.
+Dr. Taylor is board certified in American Board Of Surgery.

 Published Date: July 01, 2025